Career Guide

 Game Warden in South Dakota — 2026 Career Guide

 Game wardens in South Dakota are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the South Dakota Game, Fish and Parks, Law Enforcement Division.
 South Dakota has the highest concentration of game wardens in the nation (location quotient 6.31).
-Game wardens in South Dakota earn a mean annual wage of $56,660 ($27.24/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $3,720 below the national median of $60,380 — 6% lower than the U.S. midpoint.
-The BLS counts 120 fish and game wardens employed in South Dakota.
+BLS OEWS May 2023 puts South Dakota game-warden pay at a $56,660 mean annual wage ($27.24/hour) for SOC 33-3031 — $3,720 below the $60,380 national midpoint, a 6% discount, across 120 employed wardens.
+Fieldwork in South Dakota centers on the nation's highest warden concentration (location quotient 6.31) across prairie and Black Hills.

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the South Dakota Game, Fish and Parks, Law Enforcement Division.
 This is career information — verify current standards with the agency before applying.

 South Dakota Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-South Dakota wardens sit below the national midpoint, though local cost of living may offset the gap.
+South Dakota wardens rank below the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens